Keeshond Dogs

 They Need Strong Leaders!

-Keeshond dogs originated from nordic ancestors - or more specifically the German Wolfspitz.
+Keeshond dogs originated from Nordic ancestors - or more specifically they are decendents of the German Wolfspitz.
 This old breed is well-known in many parts of Europe, but is especially associated with Holland due to its symbolic link with the Dutch Patriot party and the political events occurring in that country during the 18th century.

 Keeshond dog breed standing outside

-Early in its history, the Keeshond mainly lived his life as a companion/watchdog on farms, river boats and barges which undoubtedly is the reason he also became known as the Dutch Barge Dog.
-He also earned a reputation as a skillful dispatcher of vermin.
+Early in its history, the Keeshond mainly lived his life as a companion/watchdog on farms, river boats and barges traveling the canals of the Netherlands and skillfully dispatching the vermin on board.
+This, undoubtedly, is the reason he became known as the Dutch Barge Dog.

 Characteristics of Keeshond Dogs